 In addition, when the designed machine and product fixturing requires it, there are simple configurable tools that facilitate monitoring clear areas on the SuperTrak CONVEYANCE™ platform, adding station pre-stops, and enforcing velocity limits within regions on the SuperTrak CONVEYANCE™ platform.

-The distance between pallets is determined by two parameters entered into the TrakMaster™ configuration software.
+The distance between shuttles is determined by two parameters entered into the TrakMaster™ configuration software.

-• The Pallet Length-> This is the length of the pallet shelf (minimum 152mm and maximum 500mm)
+• The shuttle Length-> This is the length of the shuttle shelf (minimum 152mm and maximum 500mm)

-• The Pallet Gap -> This is the minimum distance/gap that will be allowed between 2 adjacent pallets on the SuperTrak CONVEYANCE™ platform.
+• The shuttle Gap -> This is the minimum distance/gap that will be allowed between 2 adjacent shuttles on the SuperTrak CONVEYANCE™ platform.

-The distance that the SuperTrak CONVEYANCE™ platfrom will always maintain between pallets is the Pallet Length + the Pallet Gap.
-Therefore, the closest distance that 2 parallel or concurrently working locations can be to one another must be equal or greater than the Pallet Length + the Pallet Gap.
+The distance that the SuperTrak CONVEYANCE™ platform will always maintain between shuttles is the shuttle Length + the shuttle Gap.
+Therefore, the closest distance that 2 parallel or concurrently working locations can be to one another must be equal or greater than the shuttle Length + the shuttle Gap.

 Having a simple I/O interface to the process stations around the SuperTrak GEN3™ system is possible for simple operations.
 Advanced motion options are still available through pre-configured motion configurations that can be triggered via I/O.

-The TrakMaster™ software is a Windows® based application that communicates via a standard Ethernet connection to the SuperTrak™ Controller.
+The TrakMaster™ software is a Windows®™ based application that communicates via a standard Ethernet connection to the SuperTrak™ controller.